pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_kubernetes.md

 ### Deploying a Single Kubernetes YAML File

 The `ConfigFile` resource type accepts a `file` parameter that indicates the path or URL to read the YAML configuration from.
-By default, names are used as-is, however you can specify a `namePrefix` to rewrite the names.
+By default, names are used as-is, however you can specify a `resourcePrefix` to rewrite the names.
 One or more `transformations` callbacks can be supplied to arbitrarily rewrite resource configurations on-the-fly before deploying them.

 To deploy the Kubernetes Guestbook Application using a single YAML file, first download the "all-in-one" configuration: